 Members of what are now the Coast Salish and Kwakwaka’wakw nations – including the Pentlatch, Qualicum, K’omoks and Sliammon – had temporary or permanent summer camps on Denman for activities such as hunting deer, fishing for salmon and harvesting clams, oysters and herring roe.

 Summer villages have been documented at what is now called Henry Bay on the west side of the island and most likely in the area in and near what is now Fillongley Park.
-Henry Bay had previously been called Village Point but was re-named in 1923 due to the proliferation of B.C. locations with the same name.
+Village Point was also a First Nations settlement described in 1864 as having once been very extensive but having at the time nothing but the frames of houses standing.
+It was re-named Denman Point in 1923 due to the proliferation of B.C. locations with the same name.
 Some islanders have reverted to using the name Village Point.

 The first wave of European immigrants came to Denman Island in the early 1870s.
 In her book, “My Ain Folk”, about her pioneer family, Winnifred Isbister described relations between the settlers and First Nations residents as friendly, however she wrote: “Gradually, as the island became settled by the white man, the Indians spent less time at their summer homes and none have resided here since the turn of the century.”